jesskelsall/astarus/astarus/civilisations/kingdom-of-astor/settlements/northhaven/places/friend-of-the-magicborn.md

 ### [Astorrel Agents](../../../../../../campaigns/astorrel-agents/README.md)

-During session 1, [Moss Under the Crumbling Cliffs](../../../../../people/moss-under-the-crumbling-cliffs.md) can be found standing behind the counter, ever-present.
+[Moss Under the Crumbling Cliffs](../../../../../people/moss-under-the-crumbling-cliffs.md) can be found standing behind the counter, ever-present.
 Nobody else will enter the store.
 She will be vague about the services she provides.